MatiasDiBernardo/Acoustic-Data-GUI/README.md

 ## Flanking noise transmission

-This software returns the transmission coefficients, taking into account the direct sound and all the flanks in two congruent rooms.
-The input data requires the dimensions of both rooms, the type of connections between the rooms and measurements in situ of the L1 and TR.
+This software returns the noise transmission coefficient, taking into account the direct sound and all the flanks in two congruent rooms.
+The input data requires the dimensions of both rooms, the type of connections between the rooms and measurements in situ of the L1 and RT.

 ## Simple Wall Acoustic Isolation